 You’ll need “evidence of the deposit from the donor, a copy of the check or wire statement matching the donor name, and a copy of the closing disclosure matching the gift amount,” he said.

-VA and USDA mortgage loans commonly allow any source (including an employer) to provide a monetary gift, so long as the individual or organization is not an interested party involved directly or indirectly with the transaction.
+VA and USDA mortgage loans commonly allow any source to provide a monetary gift, so long as the individual or organization is not an interested party involved directly or indirectly with the transaction.
 Although it’s not technically a gift, VA and USDA loans may also allow Employer Assistance funds that would have to meet the same guidelines.

 Gift letter for a mortgage FAQs